October 27, 2022

 The key to avoiding the latter?
 Infusing your brand with a bona fide brand personality.

-What is brand personality?
+What is a brand personality?

 A brand personality is a framework designed to help shape the way consumers perceive a company, service, mission, or product.
 Like humans, it’s made up of a unique combination of characteristics that dictate how the brand shows up in the world — from the way it looks to the way it talks.

-Why is brand personality important?
+Why is a brand personality important?

 Building a brand personality is a critical positioning tactic, and a strong one has the power to engage consumers and create loyalty for a brand or company.
 Here, we’re breaking down how to create a brand personality of your very own.